 of know-how, of cultural models and of experience in the social

 - to deepen the dialogue concerning social policies with the European Institutions;

 - to facilitate the involvement of new network members, particularly from EU new member countries.

 The network organises its work in five subject areas of intervention.

 Each has its own “thematic network”: elderly, youth, child issues, disability and social

-inclusion.
+inclusion which is transversal to all groups.
 The thematic networks work in an independent way according

 to the wishes and needs of members and in order to carry out activities